AriFordsham/GHCWiki/type-functions-status.md

 1. Fix export list problem (ie, export of data constructors introduced by orphan data instances):

   - Change `HscTypes.IfaceExport` to use `Name` instead of `OccName`.
-  - Then, there is also no need for the grouping of the identifiers anymore; i.e, just use a flat list of `Name`s (but sort it to avoid spurious iface changes dur to re-ordering when re-compiling).
+  - Then, there is also no need for the grouping of the identifiers by module anymore (but sort it to avoid spurious iface changes dur to re-ordering when re-compiling).
   - We still need to have the name parent map, though.
+  - See email for example.
 1. Fix core-lint breakage in cholewo-eval.
 1. The tests `tcfail068` and `rw` used to raise more type errors right away.
 Now, we see less recovery.
 1. To move GADT type checking from refinements to using equalities, proceed as follows (as suggested by SPJ):